Frequently Asked Questions

 Regarding Non-Sufficient Fund Checks: The charge for a returned check is $40 payable by cash or money order.
 This will be applied to your account in addition to the insufficient funds amount.
 You will be placed on a cash/credit only basis following any returned check.
 Please note, the check will need to be paid before the next visit.

 Regarding Collections: We provide every effort to work with you on your account balance.
 However, communication is key!
 Our practice utilizes emails, text message reminders, phone calls, statements and personal letters.
 Once we feel those efforts have been exhausted and the account has a balance that is 90+ days old, a final demand of payment will be mailed to you.
 If we do not receive payment within 15 days of that letter, you will be sent to collections and dismissal from the practice.
+Once you have been sent to collections, you are automatically dismissed from the practice.
 Being dismissed from the practice for nonpayment DOES NOT absolve you of you bill.
 You will still be responsible for payment.

 What is your cancellation policy?